zandomed/sync-playlist-api/README.md

 ### 1. Prerequisites
 - Go 1.25+
 - Docker and Docker Compose
-- Make (optional - there are alternatives for each OS)
+- Make (see Windows instructions below if needed)

 ### 2. Installation
 ```bash